-It?s been more than two years in the making and now there are only six months until the federal electronic logging mandate (ELD) will take full effect.
-As the compliance deadline continues to approach, below are some insights into the most common questions from shippers:
+It’s been more than two years in the making and now there are only six months until the federal electronic logging mandate (ELD) will take full effect.

 The ELD is a Final Rule from the U.S. Department of Transportation?s (DOT) Federal Motor Carrier Safety Administration (FMCSA) designed to improve roadway safety by replacing truck and bus driver paper logs with electronic logging devices, thereby strengthening hours-of-service (HOS) compliance.

 The FMCSA states that on an annual average basis, the ELD mandate is estimated to save 26 lives and prevent 562 injuries resulting from crashes involving large commercial motor vehicles.
 The rule will impact not only U.S. drivers but also Mexican and Canadian drivers on American highways.